guiguilechat/JCELechat/programs/EveHistory/ReadMe.md

 first set your ssh connexion, replace its name in the *remote* file.
 If you have already set a host in your ~/.ssh/config then use that host name ; otherwise enter your user@url (like admin@127.0.0.1 )

-I strongly advice to export your public key with eg `source remote; ssh-copy-id $RMT_SSH` .
+I strongly advice to export your public key with eg `source $HOME/.cfg/EveHistory/remote.cfg; ssh-copy-id $RMT_SSH` .
 This will prevent to enter your password everytime.

-Then run `sh/deployrmt`
+Then run `sh/rmt/dpl`

 #### monitor the remote logs

-run the command `sh/logrmt`
+run the command `sh/rmt/log` for last 1000 , or `sh/rmt/logFl` for all the logs in the last day.

 #### check http access